-I have trained with the Society for Editors and Proofreaders (SfEP), of which I have been a member since spring 2017.
-I also became a member of the Editorial Freelancers Assocation (EfA) in summer 2018.
+I trained with the Society for Editors and Proofreaders (SfEP), which I joined in spring 2017.
+In March 2020 it became the Chartered Institute of Editing and Proofreading (CIEP).
+I also joined the Editorial Freelancers Association (EfA) in summer 2018.

 My clients have included authors for whom English was not their first language, and an author with dyslexia.